Sairina009/OSD_SOURCE_CODE/README.md

     sudo mysql -u root -p kvm < /DATABASE/kvm.sql save the file.

-    Also check the path of OSD_SOURCE_CODE:
+    Also check the path of OSD_SOURCE_CODE folder:
     Update the path of the OSD_SOURCE_CODE folder in the php_setup.sh file loacted in the install folder. cd /OSD_SOURCE_CODE/install
     vi php_setup.sh
-    sudo cp -r /path/to/OSD_SOURCE_CODE/* /var/www/html/od        ----- change the path of OSD_SOURCE_CODE in this line save the file
+    sudo cp -r /path/to/OSD_SOURCE_CODE/* /var/www/html/od        -----(change the path of OSD_SOURCE_CODE in this line) Save the file.

+    Update your board ip address in the update_ws_ip.sh file loacted in the install folder. cd /OSD_SOURCE_CODE/install
+    vi update_ws_ip.sh
+    # Define the desired IP address
+    new_ip_address="your_desired_ip_address"                      ------(change "your_desired_ip_address" with your board's ip address)
+    Save the file

     Run this script: While running it will ask for password enter system's password.
     ./setup.sh